 Personalization for consumers is critical to operating a completely functional and thriving inbound marketing strategy.
 Personalization helps maintain a strong relationship between customers and businesses.
 However, some businesses are unaware that HubSpot offers excellent tools in this department.

 As discussed briefly above, HubSpot does allow you to fully personalize your content (including website pages, emails, and landing pages) in many ways, such as by filling in the company or individual’s name, serving content based on customer actions, and more.
 Whether someone is visiting your site for the very first time or they’re on the verge of making a purchase, HubSpot’s smart content system puts the right content in front of them.
-The result is a 212 percent increase in performance.

 The Bottom Line